ibm-cloud-docs/Cloudant/api/advanced_replication.md

 The `/_scheduler/docs` endpoint provides a monitoring capability.
 Use it to determine the status of a replication that is described by a replication document.
-The status of a replication can be one of seven possible states, as described in [the replication scheduler](#the-replication-scheduler) section.
+The status of a replication can be 1 of 7 possible states, as described in [the replication scheduler](#the-replication-scheduler) section.

 #### Query parameters for the `/_scheduler/docs` endpoint